lpacher/lae/fpga/test/README.md

 <br />

+Display the full simulation time scale with **View > Zoom Fit**.
 Explore simulation results in the XSim graphical interface.
 Once happy, close the window.

 <br />